rangle/react-native-workshop/book/map-view/index.md

 }
 ```

-However, implmentations of advanced features like markers are different from the default MapView, with `react-native-maps` choosing to opt for a nested component format:
+However, implementations of advanced features like markers are different from the default MapView, with `react-native-maps` choosing to opt for a nested component format:

 ```js